-All presented results were produced using the same set of parameter of the tracker and the detection modules.
-We scaled down the original image resolution of the data sets to 640x480 to increase the computational performance.
-A performance evaluation of the detection modules of the people tracker can be found in Tab.
+We used the same parameters of all methods in all presented scenarios.
+We scaled down the original image resolution to 640x480 to increase computational performance.
+A performance evaluation of the detection modules of the people tracker is given in Tab.
 VII.
 From there it becomes obvious that the face and HOG modules do not process every frame but are set to run every 500 ms. The complete tracking system runs in real-time and is configured to consume 60% of the robot's on-board CPU (Intel i7-620M quad core processor) leaving enough space for the other required modules of the robot [1].